 Five or ten years ago, the job titles that bear the word “M2M” were too common, but things have changed since the last two years.
 Internet of Things is the most hype word in the business world.

-When we decided to embark on the business of IoT two years ago, we decided what will be the name of the company and surprisingly, there is no business is Malaysia have “IOT” in their company’s name.
-Thus, we chose “REDtone IOT” as our company’s name and very excited to be the first in Malaysia.
+When I decided to embark on the business of IoT three years ago, I decided what will be the name of the company and surprisingly, there is no business is Malaysia have “IOT” in their company’s name.
+Thus, I chose “REDtone IOT” as our company’s name and very excited to be the first in Malaysia.
 We also created job titles such as – IOT Specialist, IOT Manager, Lead IOT Engineer, etc. These titles are non-existent in LinkedIn during that time.

 - Chief IOT Officer